-We present evidence on wider European (non-Eurozone) index-linked bond yields.
-We summarise key points regarding this evidence below:
+We present evidence on wider European (non-Eurozone) index-linked bond yields in Appendix A. We summarise key points regarding this evidence below:

 - Two wider European (non-Eurozone) governments currently have index-linked bonds outstanding; the UK (known as ILGs) and Sweden.
-Of these two issuers, the UK is the larger issuer. - With the exception of the Swedish 2028 bond, we consider that the liquidity of all wider European bonds presented is comparable to the liquidity of nominal German government bonds, such that yields can be robustly used to estimate the real risk-free rate without requiring consideration of the presence of liquidity premia in observed yields. - A single Swedish bond is issued with maturity close to the end of 2007 (2008) in line with our methodological approach in estimating the risk-free rate for the price cap. - Significant and widely acknowledged distortions to yields arising from institutional factors mean that UK ILG evidence cannot be robustly used in estimating the forward-looking risk-free rate.
-Yields have been widely acknowledged to be downwardly biased by factors since 1997 which have artificially inflated demand for UK ILGs, primarily the MFR and later the FRS17. - Our concluding set of wider European evidence on the real risk-free rate for the price cap is therefore based on the Swedish bond with a maturity of 2008 measured over a one year period.
+Of these two issuers, the UK is the larger issuer as shown in Appendix A. - With the exception of the Swedish 2028 bond, we consider that the liquidity of all wider European bonds presented is comparable to the liquidity of nominal German government bonds, such that yields can be robustly used to estimate the real risk-free rate without requiring consideration of the presence of liquidity premia in observed yields. - The wider European market shows greater maturity than the Eurozone index-linked market, with the majority of bonds issued before 2004. - One UK ILG and one Swedish bond are issued with maturity close to the end of the price cap period and sufficient historical evidence to estimate a three year historical average yield in line with our methodological approach in estimating the risk-free rate for the price cap.

+- While we present yields on a UK ILG, significant and widely acknowledged distortions to yields arising from institutional factors mean that UK ILG evidence cannot be robustly used in estimating the forward-looking risk-free rate.
+Yields have been widely acknowledged to be downwardly biased by factors since 1997 which have artificially inflated demand for UK ILGs, primarily the MFR and later the FRS17. - Our concluding set of wider European evidence on the real risk-free rate for the price cap is therefore based on the Swedish bond with a maturity of 2012, along with the UK ILG with maturity 2011, measured over a three year period.

-Table 3.1 Other European Evidence on the Real Risk-Free Rate
+Table 3.2 Other European Evidence on the Real Risk-Free Rate